UPDATED! Universal Studios Japan (USJ): The Ultimate Guide (2023 Edition)

 The Flying Dinosaur is unique to Universal Studios Japan.
 It's the world's longest flying rollercoaster as riders are suspended and ride face down.
 It features two massive inversions that soar high above the park and runs at a frankly terrifying 100km/h.

-There's no way you'd get me on this, but it is hugely popular, having some of the longest queues in the park.
+There's no way you'd get me on this 😆, but, be warned, it is hugely popular, having some of the longest queues in the park.

 Universal Wonderland